wp-plugins/block-disposable-email-addresses/readme.txt

 Sure.
 Have a look at http://www.block-disposable-email.com/usage.php.
 There are several documents for the json, txt and php-serialized api.

 == Changelog ==

 = 0.5 =
+* Added support for Wordpress 4.1.2
+* Changed used api to easyapi (see http://www.block-disposable-email.com/cms/help-and-usage/easy-api/)

+= 0.5 =
 * Added a huge warning message in case no api key has been inserted after activation.
 Should make clear that the plugin does not work without the free registration.